What is Racking Equipment?

 Premium Racking Systems and Their Cost

-Premium systems, such as mezzanine or pallet flow racks, are tailored for high-performance operations.
-They include advanced features and robust materials, often exceeding $1,000 per pallet position.
+High-performance operations use premium systems, such as mezzanine or pallet flow racks.
+They come with advanced features and robust materials that often go well beyond $1,000 per pallet position.

 Ways to Save on Racking Equipment Costs